ARMmbed/mbed-os-5-docs/docs/advanced/bootloader.md

 ## Unmanaged bootloader

 You want to have an unmanaged bootloader when your bootloader's requirements conflict with the requirements of the managed bootloader.
 You need an unmanaged bootloader when your bootloader does not come before your application in ROM or your application does not start immediately after your bootloader.
 Unlike a managed bootloader, an unmananged bootloader does not automatically merge the bootloader image with the application image after building the application.
-We expect users of an unmanaged bootloader build to construct there own set of scripts built atop the `mbed compile` primitive to perform bootloader and application merging.
+We expect users of an unmanaged bootloader build to construct thier own set of scripts built atop the `mbed compile` primitive to perform bootloader and application merging.

 An unmanaged bootloader build is a method for controlling the link location of a program within mbed OS.
 There are two configuration options available for changing the link location: `target.mbed_app_start` and `target.mbed_app_size`.

 ### `target.mbed_app_start`

 The configuration option `target.mbed_app_start` sets the starting address of the linker script by defining the `MBED_APP_START` macro for the linker script.
 You may only define this configuration option within the `target_overrides` section of an mbed application configuration, and you may not define it for the meta-target `*`.
 When you do not define this configuration option, it defaults to the start of a target's ROM.
 This configuration option must be an address within ROM.

 ### `target.mbed_app_size`

 The configuration option `target.mbed_app_size` defines the size of an application image in ROM by defining the `MBED_APP_SIZE` macro for the linker script.
-You may only define this configuration option on a per-target basis defined within the `target_overrides` section of an mbed application configuration, and you may not define it for the meta-target `*`.
-When you do not define this configuration option, it defaults to the  remaining ROM, which the mbed OS tools calculate by subtracting the image's offset into ROM from the total size of ROM.
+You may only define this configuration option on a per-target basis defined within the `target_overrides` section of an mbed application configuration, and you may not define it for the metatarget `*`.
+When you do not define this configuration option, it defaults to the remaining ROM.
+The mbed OS tools calculate the remaning ROM by subtracting the image's offset into ROM from the total size of ROM.
 Together with `target.mbed_app_start`, these configuration options define a continuous region of memory that an image may use.
 The tools verify that this region of memory is in ROM, but the tools do not perform any other checks for consistency or validity.